elviejo79/stake-pool-operator/docs/stake_pool_operator_how_to.md

 ## 4.1 Download the createStakePool and send-certificate scripts

--   Download the `createStakePool.sh` script from the [repository](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts) and save it to the directory where you stored the rest of the files (jcli, jormungandr, config.yaml, etc) You can download the script using your browser or the following commands
+-   Download the `createStakePool.sh` script from the [repository](https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts) and save it to the directory where you stored the rest of the files (jcli, Jormungandr, config.yaml, etc) You can download the script using your browser or the following commands

--   Open the terminal in the location where you have the rest of the files (jcli, jormungandr, config.yaml, etc) and run the below commands to download the `createStakePool.sh` and `send-certificate.sh` scripts into that location:
+-   Open the terminal in the location where you have the rest of the files (jcli, Jormungandr, config.yaml, etc) and run the below commands to download the `createStakePool.sh` and `send-certificate.sh` scripts into that location:

 ```sh
 curl -sLOJ https://raw.githubusercontent.com/input-output-hk/jormungandr-qa/master/scripts/createStakePool.sh